aroberge/friendly-traceback-docs/docs/source/adding_exception.rst

             "an UnboundLocalError.\n"
         )

+This generic explanation is rather long.
+As mentioned before, if possible, you should make it as short as possible while giving enough information so that a beginner would understand what such an exception means.

 We use gettext for providing translations.
 You do not need to be familiar with gettext for this doing this work.
 For those that are familiar with gettext, the most common way